Back to Reports

-AppLovin (NASDAQ: APP) is a Round Tripping Hellhole - The Captain's Log
+AppLovin (NASDAQ: APP) is a Round Tripping Hellhole

 Exposé on AppLovin's Alleged Fraudulent Practices and Unsustainable Business Model in Mobile Gaming and Ad Exchange Industry.
-Damning Report by Bearish Equity Research Firm The Captain's Log Uncovers Circular Transactions, Ponzi-like Scheme, and Questionable Partnerships.
+Damning Report by Bearish Equity Research Firm The Captain's Log Uncovers Circular Transactions, Ponzi-like Scheme, and Questionable Partnerships

 The Captain's Log, a bearish equity research firm, has released a damning report on AppLovin (APP), alleging fraudulent practices, questionable partnerships, and an unsustainable business model in the mobile gaming and ad exchange industry.

-• Ticker: APP (NASDAQ)
+Ticker: APP (NASDAQ)

-• Position: The Captain's Log discloses a short position in AppLovin stock
+Position Disclosure: The Captain's Log discloses a short position in AppLovin (NASDAQ: APP).

 • AppLovin's revenue growth allegedly driven by circular transactions among Cyprus-based, Belarusian-owned game studios